AbeelLab/quanttb/README.md

 ## Getting Started

 These instructions will guide you through the process of using QuantTB, so that you can deploy it on your own local system.
+Tested to work for Mac OSX and Ubuntu.

 ### Prerequisites
 Python 2.x needs to be installed on your system to run QuantTB. (https://www.python.org/downloads/) Alternatively python can be installed using a package manager such as miniconda (https://conda.io/miniconda.html).